LSSTDESC/ImageProcessingPipelines/workflows/srs/README.md

 The `/sps/lsst/dataproducts/desc/DC2/RUN/DMVER/` directory will contain the following files and directories

-- the `filesToIngest_*.txt` files: contain the list of fits files to ingest, all created by the `createIngestFileList.py` script (see below)
+- the `filesToIngest_*.txt` files, containing the list of fits files to ingest, all created by the `createIngestFileList.py` script (see below)
 - the list of `stream_config_*.sh` files, given as an option when creating a stream (`LOCAL_CONFIG=/path/to/this/file.sh`